jacebenson/jace.pro/content/post/2018-05-16-interview/index.md

 ---

-This is a extensive list of questions for both interviewers and interviewees when Servicenow Development is involved.
+This is a extensive list of questions for both interviewers and interviewees when ServiceNow Development is involved.

-# Interview Preperation
+# Interview Preparation

 So interviewing is exciting.
-It's a way to get uncomfortable and see what is available in jobland.
+It's a way to get uncomfortable and see what is available in job-land.
 Something to keep in mind, interviews are a way for you and your employer to find a great fit for this position.
 The employer may be happy to have you, but you may not be happy in that position, so it's crucial to get information from the interview to tell